Avestan period: Geography

 The Old Avestan portions of the Avesta contain no geographical places names that can be identified with any degree of certainty.
 Later Iranian tradition identifies Airyanem Vaejah as the home of the early Iranians and birthplace of Zoroaster.
 There is no consensus, however, on where Airyanem Vaijah was located, or even whether it was a real place or strictly mythical.

-Attempts to locate the Old Avestan society are thus often on the assumed chronology of the text.
+Attempts to locate the Old Avestan society are thus often reliant on the assumed chronology of the text.
 Proponents of an early chronology locate Zoroaster and his followers in Central Asia or Eastern Iran, whereas proponents of a late chronology sometimes place him in Western Iran.

-The Younger Avestan portion of the text contains a number of recognizable place-names and references that can be identified with modern locations, allowing closer delineation of the Avestan geography.
-It is generally accepted that these place names are concentrated in the eastern parts of Greater Iran, centered around modern Afghanistan and Tajikistan.
+The Younger Avestan portion of the text contains a number of recognizable place-names and references that can be identified with modern locations, allowing a closer delineation of the Avestan geography.
+It is generally accepted that these place names are concentrated in the eastern parts of Greater Iran, centered around modern-day Afghanistan and Tajikistan.

 Chronology

 There has been a long debate in modern scholarship about the chronology of the Avestan period, particularly about the life of Zoroaster.
 While a relative chronology between the time of Zoroaster and that of his community in the Young Avestan period has been established with some certainty, opinions about its absolute place in time have changed considerably in recent decades.
 It is generally accepted that the Young Avestan period reflects considerable linguistic, social and cultural changes compared to its Old Avestan predecessor.
 Scholars posit that such change can occur only over the course of several centuries.
 Jean Kellens gives an estimate of roughly 400 years, whereas Prods Oktor Skjaervo assumes that 300–500 years may separate Old and Young Avestan.

 Approximate timeline of the Avestan period (estimates according to Prods Oktor Skjaervo) vis-a-vis several regions inhabited by Indo-Iranian peoples from 1500 BCE to 0 CE.
-The range for the Old Avestan period represents an uncertainty range rather than a duration, i.e., Zarathustra and his immediate followers may have lived sometime during the indicated time frame.
+The range for the Old Avestan period represents an uncertainty range rather than a duration, i.e., Zoroaster and his immediate followers may have lived sometime during the indicated time frame.

 Attempts to establish an absolute dating have resulted in two different chronologies, one late and one early.

 The late chronology assumes that Zoroaster lived in the sixth century BCE.
-In this chronology, the Young Avestan period would have occurred in the Seleucid (312 – 63 BCE) or early Parthian period (247 BCE – 224 CE) of Iranian history.
+In this chronology, the Young Avestan period would have occurred in the Seleucid (312 – 63 BCE) or early Parthian Empire period (247 BCE – 224 CE) of Iranian history.
 This dating accords with some Greek accounts of Zoroaster's life as well as with later Zoroastrian texts such as the Bundahishn.
 Scholars Walter Bruno Henning, Ilya Gershevitch, and Gherardo Gnoli all favored the late chronology.

 The early chronology, however, assumes that: